The Best Easy-to-Make Moist Banana Cake Recipe

 Preheating Your Oven

-Esther always uses her mini/toaster oven for this simple recipe because it heats up more quickly and is much more economical to run that a regular/large oven when baking or cooking smaller amounts of food.
-For this recipe you need to preheat your oven to 170C or Gas Mark 3.
+I always use a mini/toaster oven for this recipe because it heats up more quickly and is much more economical to run that a regular/large oven when baking or cooking smaller amounts of food.
+For this recipe, you need to preheat your oven to 170C or Gas Mark 3.

-- Add the mashed overripe bananas, mixing well.
+- Add the mashed overripe bananas, mix well.

 - Add the whisked/beaten egg.
 Again, mix well.